 If you are curious how we dealt with the flea beetle invasion, who practiced yoga by the pumpkin patch, what it took to get from seed to canned dilly beans, or who ate all of our farm-fresh produce, you will find this and much more in the report.

 Experience the latest in sustainable agricultural practices while supporting the student farm.
-Come on out to Dilmun, meet lots of fun and friendly people, learn something new, and, come June, go home with fresh produce.
+Come on out to Dilmun, meet lots of fun and friendly people, learn something new, and go home with fresh produce.

 Wednesdays and Sundays from 4 - 7 pm

 Wear closed-toe shoes and dress for the weather.
-Depending on the seasons, we will be building beds, sowing, planting, weeding or harvesting.
+Depending on the season, we will be building beds, sowing, planting, weeding or harvesting.

 - How to get to Dilmun from campus